$

 GENIUS Act: US Stablecoin Regulation

-The GENIUS Act (Guiding and Establishing National Innovation for U.S. Stablecoins) became law in July 2025—the first comprehensive federal framework for stablecoins in the US.
+The GENIUS Act (Guiding and Establishing National Novelty for U.S. Stablecoins) became law in July 2025, the first comprehensive federal framework for stablecoins in the US.

 Key Requirements